Office of Admissions

 You have until the last day of classes in your first term to request that the Office of Admissions re-evaluate your residency status by providing sufficient documentation.
 However, if your residency status is listed as non-Florida at the time that classes begin, you will be assessed out-of-state tuition charges.

-Undergraduates seeking entrance to limited access degree programs must meet special program requirements in addition to requirements for admission to the University.
-While many limited access programs admit students only at the junior level, some programs admit students for the freshman or sophomore years.
-The admission criteria and procedures for limited access programs at USF furnish equal access to A.A. degree holders from Florida public colleges, transfers from other SUS institutions and USF students of equivalent status.
-Transfer applicants with 60 or more transferable semester hours who are seeking admission to limited access programs must meet the grade point average requirement and pre-requisites specified by the program to be eligible for admission to USF.
-Transfer applicants with 30 to 59 transferable semester hours who are seeking admission to certain limited access programs such as Nursing may be required to meet a higher transfer grade point average requirement that would allow eventual admission to those particular degree programs.
+Undergraduates seeking entrance to specialized admissions degree programs must meet special program requirements in addition to requirements for admission to the University.
+The admission criteria and procedures for specialized admissions programs at USF furnish equal access to A.A. degree holders from Florida public colleges, transfers from other SUS institutions and USF students of equivalent status.
+Transfer applicants with 60 or more transferable semester hours who are seeking admission to specialized admissions programs must meet the grade point average requirement and pre-requisites specified by the program to be eligible for admission to USF.
+Transfer applicants with 30 to 59 transferable semester hours who are seeking admission to certain specialized admissions programs such as Nursing may be required to meet a higher transfer grade point average requirement that would allow eventual admission to those particular degree programs.

-USF, with approval of the Board of Governors and the Articulation Coordinating Committee, has established the following undergraduate programs as limited access:
+USF, with approval of the Board of Governors and the Articulation Coordinating Committee, has established the following undergraduate programs as specialized admissions:

 - Business Analytics and Information Systems